Managing exams

 • Help students develop resilience with policies and practice that develop self-esteem and supportive relationships.

 • Be vigilant to the needs of certain groups.
-Young carers and those with chronic health conditions may have commitments out of school time that make attending extra revision or support sessions very difficult.
-Talk to students and find out what is helpful to them.
+Young carers and those with chronic health conditions may have commitments out of school time that

 • Perspective.
 Help students to understand that though exams feel like the most important thing right now, it will not always feel this way.